VictorScherbakov/SharpChannels/README.md

 ### What

 Two things:
-1. Gives you the higher level entities to use in messaging instead of the byte streams and sockets.
+1. Gives you the higher level entities to use for messaging instead of the byte streams and sockets.
 Namely: channels and messages
 2. Implements well-known messaging scenarios
 - request-response